riy/degraph/documentation.md

 #### General Tips ####

 No matter how sophisticated a layout algorithm is.
-A graph witho 1000s of nodes and even more edges will look messy.
+A graph with 1000s of nodes and even more edges will look messy.
 In order to limit the size of graph you have to deal with use the following techniques:

 * Collapse nodes which you don't care about in detail